SondreHauk/TTK4145-Sanntid/README.md

 This way, we can be sure that all the information that reaches an elevator is backed up by its respective backup.

 ## Primary Takeover
 The backup with the lowest id on the network takes over as primary when the initial primary disconnects.
 Likewise, in the case where multiple primaries are active on the network - i.e. the split brain problem -  the primary with the lowest id stays active, while the others back down.

+## Packet loss
+The system tackles `packetloss` by broadcasting all information periodically at `T_HEARTBEAT = 20 Hz`.
+The three message types are `worldview`, `requests` and `elevstate`.
+Since these messages are sendt periodically, logic is implemented to update the information contained in these messages.

 # Improvements
 ## Improve obstruction robustness